-The Switch is already a versatile device, but can you watch Netflix on Nintendo Switch?
+The Switch is already a versatile device, but can you watch Netflix or Prime Video on Nintendo Switch?
 (Or any other streaming services, for that matter.)

 The Nintendo Switch is, but for a heavy degree of customisation, an Android tablet.
 Yes, it has those brilliant controllers and Nintendo’s customised operating system onboard, but on the inside, it’s a Tegra-based tablet just like the Nvidia Shield.